vseventer/pelican/README.md

 **Normalization & Modularity**:

 - The schema is well-normalized:
-- Animals and vaccines are decoupled, allowing fine-grained control of vaccine schedules per species (animal_vaccines).
+- Animals and vaccines are decoupled, allowing fine-grained control of vaccine schedules per species.
 - Pets link to users and animals, maintaining clear separation between general species-level data and individual pets.
-- Vaccine records link to the animal_vaccines table rather than vaccines directly — enforcing correct pairings and supporting animal-specific schedules.
+- Vaccine records link to the `animal_vaccines` table rather than vaccines directly — enforcing correct pairings and supporting animal-specific schedules.

 **Auditability:**

-- Every table includes createdAt, and key medical records use a deletedAt timestamp to enable soft-deletion.
+- Every table includes `createdAt`, and key medical records use a `deletedAt` timestamp to enable soft-deletion.
 - This makes it possible to audit the full historical medical trail of any pet, even if records are “removed” from the user’s perspective.

 **Extensibility:**

-- By modeling vaccine applicability with the animal_vaccines join table, the schema supports future logic like showing overdue vaccinations based on species.
+- By modeling vaccine applicability with the `animal_vaccines` join table, the schema supports future logic like showing overdue vaccinations based on species.
 - You could easily extend this to support vaccine frequency or schedule data (e.g., interval_days).

 **Data Integrity:**

-- All foreign keys are explicitly enforced (references(() => ...)).
+- All foreign keys are explicitly enforced.
 - Unique constraints on names (e.g., animals, allergies, vaccines) help reduce redundancy even when user-created entries are allowed.
+- More constraints can be added - see section on improvements.

 **UX Considerations:**